salvedojuliao/course-vue/notes.md

 - What is the difference between 'keydown' and 'keyup'?
 Because both work when I use 'enter' soon after them, just like this: v-on:keydown.enter or v-on:keyuo.enter.
 However, they alone don't work.
+* Answer:
+    - keyup: register the caracter in the same time;
+    - keydown: register the caracter after the second one (ther is a delay)